ntop/ntopng/doc/src/alerts/developing_alerts.rst

 Alert classes are instantiated inside host checks.

 Checks use :code:`triggerAlert` to tell ntopng to create an alert with an engaged status, and need to be released.
-Indeed, The actual alert creation is triggered from the host check with the call :code:`h->triggerAlert` that wants a pointer to the host alert instance as parameter.
+Indeed, the actual alert creation is triggered from the host check with the call :code:`h->triggerAlert` that wants a pointer to the host alert instance as parameter.
 This call tells ntopng to create an alert on the host instance pointed by :code:`h`.
 Is it even possible to use another method, :code:`storeAlert`, that once triggered is immediately emitted.

 Symple Host Alert example